vaxdata22/Cyclistic-Ride-Sharing-Company/Report.md

 ## PROCESS PHASE - Documentation of Any Cleaning or Manipulation of Data

 * I opened each CSV spreadsheet and created a column called “ride_length.”
-I calculated the length of each ride in minutes by subtracting the column “started_at” from the column “ended_at” using the “=MOD(RIGHT(D2, 8)-RIGHT(C2, 8), 1)\*1440” command in each file.
-The MOD function is necessary to take care of negative results in the subtraction.
+I calculated the length of each ride in minutes by subtracting the column “started_at” from the column “ended_at” using the `=MOD(RIGHT(D2, 8)-RIGHT(C2, 8), 1)\*1440` command in each file.
+The `MOD` function is necessary to take care of negative results in the subtraction.

-* Next, I created a column called “day_of_week,” and calculated the day of the week that each ride started using the “=WEEKDAY(LEFT(C2, 10))” command in each file.
+* Next, I created a column called “day_of_week,” and calculated the day of the week that each ride started using the `=WEEKDAY(LEFT(C2, 10))` command in each file.
 I formatted as “Custom dddd” in order to display the day of the week as text rather than number.

-* Again, I created a new column called “ride_hour”, and obtained the hour each ride started using the “=MID(C2, 12, 2)” command in each file.
+* Again, I created a new column called “ride_hour”, and obtained the hour each ride started using the `=MID(C2, 12, 2)` command in each file.

-* Finally, I created a new column called “month_of_year”, and obtained the month for each ride using the “=LEFT(C2, 7)” command in each file.
+* Finally, I created a new column called “month_of_year”, and obtained the month for each ride using the `=LEFT(C2, 7)` command in each file.

 * Then I went ahead to import each of the CSV files into a new database which I created for them in SQL Server.
 I united all the 12 tables into one single table and began to carry out further cleaning and exploration.